The importance of learning mechatronics at a young age

 Learn how to write simple Arduino programs

-Understand how programs work and what a code does
+Understand how programs work and what code does

 Work on practical activities such as building their own applications using a microprocessor